Senior Technical Trainer

-The fundamental objective of this project was the improvement of interaction between man and machine mainly in the domains applied to humans in which does not centralized on the oral communication.
-In this kind of projects the visual mediums are the main channels of interaction between the man and robot.
+The fundamental objective of this project was the improvement of interaction between man and machine mainly in the domains applied to humans in which it is not centralized on the oral communication.
+In this kind of project, the visual mediums are the main channels of interaction between the man and robot.

 Automated robot navigation via GPS has high error rates especially by using low quality receivers.
 This project headed for optimizing the navigation process and reducing the error rates using Genetic Algorithms.

 Firatelloid (First Iranian Intelligent Humanoid Robot) is the first Iranian android which has won the best Iranian scientific award, Khwarizmi Young Award, and paved the way for other Iranian roboticists to build humanoid robots.
 I have done this project as my bachelor's thesis together with one of my best friends, Mahni Shayganfar.
 Please check Firatelloid's official website by clicking here.

 Designing and developing mobile robot controller with various functionalities including: